 Brand Name: Androderm

-- A male person that has an allergic reaction to the ingredients found in Androderm patch
+- A male person that has an allergic reaction to the ingredients found in the Androderm patch

 - A female is pregnant or may become pregnant, possibly harmful to an unborn child

-- A female who is breastfeeding, possibly harmful to a breastfeeding baby
+- A female who is breastfeeding possibly dangerous to a breastfeeding baby

-- For persons who are taking any medication, prescribed or non-prescribed, herbal medication or if taking any dietary supplement
+- For persons who are taking any medication, prescribed or non-prescribed, herbal medicines or if taking any dietary supplement

-- For persons with known allergic reaction to any medicine, food or other substances
+- For persons with known allergic reactions to any medicine, food, or other substances

 - For persons with known heart disease, heart failure, angina (chest pain), coronary artery disease, swelling (edema), high cholesterol levels, lung disease, or sleep apnea (long pauses in breathing while you sleep)